p9c/matrjoska/docs/whitepaper.md

 Once the data is certified by the oracle, it becomes deterministic, shared data for applications to connect this data feed to blockchain based applications.

+### Bootstrapping

+The first phase of developing the Pod Console aims to first quickly make the console itself stored in the format used by the console and editable.
+Similar to the bootstrap step in compiler construction, this step enables the platform to quickly advance to being changed to suit how it suits being changed.

+The first milestone is to have created a native Console Log that builds the Console.

+Once the system understands itself, it can be rapidly extended in any direction whatsoever.
+It will have a scheme for converting between API/CLI call format, and the native Go function syntax that is then compiled to be executed, and the user can chain lists of commands in any of the implemented parameter syntax formats, symbols given names, functions and types grouped together automatically and turned into Go packages that can then be shared immediately over IPFS.

+From this point onwards, Plan 9 Crypto will pivot to focus on developing the platform with examples, integrated documentation, peer to peer hosting of source code and assets and one or several proof of concept projects.

+### Proof of Concept 1: Inventory, Logistics and Compliance for Construction Industry

+An application part way into development with a basic demonstration allows the creation of public records relating to materials, sources of materials, market current offered inventory, and automated generation of documentation required for compliance with government regulations to streamline compliance and reduce compliance administration costs to the minimum possible, leaving more capital aside to apply to other business purposes.

+Through the application of the principle of designing protocols that encapsulate, composit and present data from one or many sources, the detail level of the data can eventually reach a point where it becomes effectively an authoritative resource on the information about everything related to governance of the industry and the facilitation of trade and discovery of profit opportunities and cost-savings opportunities that better connections can provide.

+#### Implementation Overview

+In order to implement this system, there is the creation of notary services, which certify and host the certified content on IPFS content addresses, built on several extensions to the ParallelCoin ledger for creating a market in notary services by providing a strongly immutable record of these notarisations.

+The system contains three sections:

+1. Realtime market data, offers for goods and services, offered available inventory, prices and payment methods

+2. Storage of public data required for legal compliance related to projects including all of the technical specifications each different regulation requires, with automated feeding of the data from inputs into the market system and the settlements of these activities providing transparency and compliance to users of the system operating in the industry.

+3. A platform for the certifiable record of the complete projects from inception, to the parties involved, the physical locations, the materials used, the plans and engineering specifications, and to whatever degree desired, additional media such as video, 3d models, photographs, text and composite documents containing all of the above.

+The Plan 9 Hard Fork protocol will be extended with several important features required for this service:

+- Schnorr multisignature Public Key Infrastructure

+  In one step using Schnorr signatures instead of Elliptic Curve signatures, the data weight of multisignature transactions is reduced to a uniform 32 bytes, and facilitates the creation of a masternodes system that creates block finalisation transactions from the given consensus masternode set.

+- Mineable, exchangeable masternode tokens with a regular emission rate that can be traded and deployed by masternode operators to sign the certifications that allow the network to 100% finalise transactions, within an average of 9 seconds of their publication.

+- Integration with multiple naming services to facilitate easier access to resources for humans while solving the sybil attack problem through enforced scarcity, a consensus database of names and user-configurable metadata used to access the named resources.

+- Development of simple form GUI interface systems that combined with wallet keychain management enable the creation of data entry for updating inventory, service availability, and other elements of the 3 tier architecture of the system, such as browsing market offers, compiling historical data into charts, confidential communications between businesses and secure mutually accessible related data storage and backup, and so on.